-The biggest challenge faced in agile testing is the inadequate test coverage.
-In order to take better insight on test coverage and analysing specific metric to identify traceability, test coverage is usually missed.
-Before covering test adequately, clear understanding of the feature being delivered in the release is a must.
-A clear understanding about the working of that feature is important that is, how it works, its constraints, validations and functions.
+The biggest challenge faced in agile testing is inadequate test coverage.
+In order to take a better insight on test coverage and analyzing specific metrics to identify traceability, test coverage is usually missed.
+Before covering the test adequately, a clear understanding of the feature being delivered in the release is a must.
+A clear understanding of the working of that feature is important that is, how it works, its constraints, validations, and functions.
 The features are then build based upon the user stories.
-The second major cause of inadequate test coverage could be due to unpredictable change in the code.
+The second major cause of inadequate test coverage could be due to unpredictable changes in the code.

-Testing on timely basis increases the feedback which drives the success of many agile projects.
-But, in order to be agile, testing team should respond to the changing requirements quickly, efficiently and effectively.
-To overcome test coverage problem, the modules that were changed needs to be analysed for ensuring that all the changed codes are properly tested.
-In other words, a product tested with agile, delivers software faster and with high quality if the unique challenges faced are understood properly.
+Testing on a timely basis increases the feedback which drives the success of many agile projects.
+But, in order to be agile, the testing team should respond to the changing requirements quickly, efficiently, and effectively.
+To overcome test coverage problem, the modules that were changed needs to be analyzed for ensuring that all the changed codes are properly tested.
+In other words, a product tested with agile delivers software faster and with high quality, if the unique challenges faced are understood properly.

 Approach to Agile Automation

-The Agile approach to automation is based on following key principles:
+The Agile approach to automation is based on the following key principles:

 Simple: The tools selected to automate test cases should be simple to use as complex tools take more time to learn the tool then the time to create test cases.

 Maintenance: Unprepared automated test scripts take a lot of time to maintain.
 The long test cases should be divided into multiple smaller test cases so that they are easy to script and maintain.